Recently in Recycling The News Category

 So second to pointing out the fundamental essence of science and medicine that advances at a rapid pace, fortunately for us, I suggest that the myth that scientists can't make up their mind is insidiously destructive because it enables manipulation of the public in matters of science and medicine.

-In personal health, if people believe they are helpless, they're less likely to try and understand the science that effects them, less likely to do research, and less likely ask questions of doctors.
+Take personal health.
+If people believe they are helpless, they're less likely to try and understand the science that effects them, less likely to do research, and less likely ask questions of doctors.
 Distrust of allopathic medicine can also lead people to ignore doctors, to turn to "woo-woo" theories, or to become susceptible to relentless pharmaceutical advertising and absurd press headlines aimed at readers.
-It's fine to criticize woo-woo science, as many scientist do, taking on homeopathy, acupuncture, anti-vax, chiropractic, chrystals, etc.; but scientists and critics intellectually blinkered if they do that without acknowledging the anti-science industry that gives these sorts of "healers" their power.
+It's fine to criticize woo-woo science, as many scientist do, taking on homeopathy, acupuncture, anti-vax, chiropractic, chrystals, etc.; but scientists and critics are intellectually blinkered if they do that without acknowledging the anti-science industry that gives these sorts of "healers" their power.

-Once people have fully accepted the premise that scientists and doctors "can't make up their minds" on personal health data, it's a small step to convince them that science can't make up "it's mind" on anything else either.
+Once people have fully accepted the premise that scientists and doctors "can't make up their minds" on health, it's a small step to convince them that science can't make up "it's mind" on anything else either.

-Are climate scientists predicting an Ice Age or Global Warming, cry shills for energy "business as usual" (BAU) such as fossil fuel lobbies?
-And now we have almost half of the US population not believing in climate change, a situation that doesn't bode well for any species.
-I simplify this of course, people also choose not to believe in climate change because they don't see anything they can do about it.
+Are climate scientists predicting an Ice Age or Global Warming cry shills for energy "business as usual" (BAU) such as fossil fuel lobbies?
+And now half the US population doesn't believe in climate change, a situation that doesn't bode well for any species.
+I simplify of course, people also choose not to believe in climate change because they don't see anything they can do about it.
 But often that learned helplessness starts with a false indictment of scientists.
 As in personal health, the false indictment that scientists really don't know anyway is self-serving because it breeds fatalistic apathy.

 The apathy leads to further victimization by those who work most effectively when citizens don't pay to close attention.
 Not only do people believe they can't do anything about global warming, they justify their stance by saying the scientists don't know what's happening either.
 This becomes the perfect atmosphere for severe policy moves like the destruction of the EPA.
 Polluted air and water disproportionately effect the elderly, poor, and very young who can't protest, but in the end it will effect everyone.
 Propagating distrust in science by claiming science can't make up it's mind creates the perfect apathetic breeding ground for such radical policies.